Big days from Wilson, Metcalf lead Seahawks past 49ers 37-27 - WHIZ News

 Metcalf had another career day in his breakout second season.
 Metcalf had 102 yards receiving in the first half and finished with a career-high 12 catches and 161 yards receiving.

+“I don’t think there is anybody better in terms of what he can do and how he’s done it,” Wilson said.
+“And he’s only in his second year.”

-The momentum from two straight wins for San Francisco (4-4) evaporated in a hurry as more injuries continued to pile up.
+The momentum from two straight wins for San Francisco (4-4) evaporated in a hurry as more injuries continued to pile.
 Jimmy Garoppolo was just 11 of 16 for 84 yards and an ugly interception in the first quarter.
-Garoppolo went to the locker room with an ankle injury early in the fourth quarter and was replaced by Nick Mullens.
+Garoppolo went to the locker room early in the fourth quarter with an ankle injury and was replaced by Nick Mullens.

 Running back Tevin Coleman returned for the first time since early in the season, only to leave at halftime with a knee injury.
 George Kittle made a terrific 25-yard catch early in the fourth quarter, but limped to the locker room with a foot injury.